judapies/Homeware/README.md

 ## How to

+In order to works, you need to use Firebase service from Google and a hardware device like an ESP8266 or similar.
+Follow this steps:

-1. First deploy the API following the instructions.
-You can find the instructions inside the API folder.
+1. Deploy the API following the instructions.
+You can find those inside the API folder.
-2. Connect hardware using the ESP8266 examples.
+2. Connect a piece of hardware.
+You can use the ESP8266 examples.
-3. Learn how to create new devices.
+3. Learn how to create new devices and enjoy.

 ## Google guides